abantecart/abantecart-src/README.md

 ## Releases

 AbanteCart will announce to developers 1-2 week prior to public release of BULD versions, this is to allow for testing of their own extensions for compatibility.
-For bigger releases an extended period will be considered following an announced release candidate (RC).
+For bigger releases an extended period will be considered following an announced release candidate.
 Revision versions may have a significantly reduced developer release period.
+Prerelease will be also announced on a forum.

 To receive developer notifications about release information, sign up to the newsletter on the [AbanteCart website](http://www.AbanteCart.com) - located in the footer.

 ## How to install